cloudyridercom/Azure-Bastion/README.md

 4.)
 After the Azure Bastion PaaS environment has been provisioned, the NSG must be configured and connected to the subnet.

 5.)
 When linking the NSG to the subnet, a check is carried out in the background.
-If the port and Protocol configurations not meet Microsoft's specifications, no link to the subnet can be established and the Azure Bastion Service is not active.
+If the port and Protocol configurations doesn`t meet Microsoft's specifications, no link to the subnet can be established and the Azure Bastion Service is not active.

 Required inbound rules: